gradle/gradle/design-docs/configure-on-demand.md

 ### Consider other changes for consistency:

-- add 'daemonEnabled' property to StartParameter
+- add `daemonEnabled` property to StartParameter
-- add '--no-configure-on-demand' command line option
+- add `--no-configure-on-demand` command line option
-- add '--no-parallel' command line option
+- add `--no-parallel` command line option
-- consider --parallel=false or --configure-on-demand=false to avoid proliferation of command line options (not sure if I like this idea)
+- consider `--parallel=false` or `--configure-on-demand=false` to avoid proliferation of command line options (not sure if I like this idea)

 ### Consider refactorings: